vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 eLearning
 =========

-Odoo *eLearning* courses offer customers additional training and content in the form of videos, presentations, and certifications/quizzes.
+Leansoft *eLearning* courses offer customers additional training and content in the form of videos, presentations, and certifications/quizzes.
 Providing additional training enables customers to work through issues and find solutions on their own.
 They can also develop a deeper understanding of the services and products they are using.